orsinijose/dockerImages/docker-terragrunt/README.md

 Bad configuration option: usekeychain
 ```

-Follow the same steps.
+Follow these steps.

 - Make a backup of your `~/.ssh/config` file.
 - Open the  `~/.ssh/config` file.
 - Remove the occurrences of `UseKeychain yes` in this file.
 Save.
 - Re-run the `docker run` command.